Rahn20/spark-webclient/README.md

 # Spark-webclient

-This repository is part of a group project in Program development in virtual team course (vteam) at [Blekinge Institute of Technology](https://www.bth.se/).
+This repository is part of a group project in Program development in virtual team course (Vteam) at [Blekinge Institute of Technology](https://www.bth.se/).
 The group project consists of several parts, and this is one of them.

-**The application is under development.**

 ![Payment page](docs/paymentPage.png)

-## Technologies and frameworks Used
+## Technologies and frameworks used
 * Mithril.js
 * Webpack
 * Scss